-The other stage of the process is actually our main goal: identify the device.
-The iOS app is prepared to receive both XML or JSON formats and when it receives a new communication file, besides the possibility to add it to database we can also select the option "Discover Device".
+XML or JSON formats and when it receives a new communication file, besides the possibility to add it to database we can also select the option "Discover Device".
 This option has the purpose of use the database and the received properties on the communication file input to try to identify the device or the category of the device.
 This identification can be made with different algorithms that we will detail below.
+The final output on the app is illustrated in Figure 3.

-Figure 3.7: App Discover Mode
+Figure 3.
+App Discover Mode